Curved Page Divider

 A: In Virginia, you must be 18 years old or older.
 You must attend orientation, complete training, and finish a home study.
 You must also have the time and energy to care for a child.

-Q: How do I know if foster parenting or adoption is right for me?
+Q: How do I know if foster parenting or adoption is proper for me?

 Q: What kind of support is available for foster parents and adoptive parents?